-Mark Anderson is CEO of Strategic News Service (SNS) and publisher of the weekly SNS Global Report on technology and the global economy (www.stratnews.com), read by Bill Gates, Elon Musk, Vint Cerf, Michael Dell, Paul Allen, Craig Venter, Jeff Bezos, Bill Janeway, Paul Jacobs, Leroy Hood, and technology executives and investors worldwide.
-He is CEO of SNS Conference Corp. and chairman of the Future in Review (FiRe) conference (www.futureinreview.com) - now in its 14th year - which the Economist has named "the best technology conference in the world."
+Mark Anderson is the founding CEO of startup Pattern Computer Inc. and chair of the Future in Review (FiRe) conference (www.futureinreview.com) - now in its 17th year - which The Economist has named "the best technology conference in the world."
+He is the chair of Strategic News Service (SNS, www.stratnews.com) and publisher of the weekly SNS Global Report on Technology and the Global Economy, read by Bill Gates, Elon Musk, Vint Cerf, Michael Dell, Craig Venter, Jeff Bezos, Bill Janeway, Paul Jacobs, Leroy Hood, and technology executives and investors worldwide.

-Having discovered the power of Flow and Interaction, Mark is the author of the new book The Universal Powers of Flow and Interaction: Applying the Two Fundamental Actions Behind Every Element of the Universe, as well as of the just-released The Pattern Future: Finding the World's Great Secrets and Predicting the Future Using Pattern Discovery.
+Having discovered the power of Flow & Interaction, Mark is the author of the new book The Universal Powers of Flow and Interaction: Applying the Two Fundamental Actions Behind Every Element of the Universe, as well as of the recently released The Pattern Future: Finding the World's Great Secrets and Predicting the Future Using Pattern Discovery (2018).